 If you’re applying to a post-professional Master’s program (MFA-2 or MPS), then your portfolio should include a minimum of 15 pieces of professional-level interior design work.
 The work should demonstrate a level of skill and training that, in the opinion of the Graduate Admissions Committee, enables the applicant to successfully pursue advanced study.
 This can be work completed in undergraduate study and/or professional work.
 If any projects are group projects, it should clearly state the elements of the project completed by the applicant.

 What format should I submit my portfolio in?

 Portfolios can be submitted online via Dropbox, via PDF images on a USB Flash drive, or in prints or books.
 Please note that all application materials submitted will not be returned unless you provide a self-addressed and stamped envelope.
 Please do not send original artwork.

 We do not offer personal portfolio reviews.
 NYSID does attend several National Portfolio Day events across the country for undergraduate and graduate students, which take place Saturdays or Sundays, September through January.
 At these events, students can bring their original artwork to show an admissions representative and get feedback.
 Check on our website for an up-to-date schedule or contact email@example.com to see if we will be attending an event near you.

 I went to school in a foreign country.
 If my transcript is in English, do I still need to have it evaluated by WES?

 Yes.
-A WES evaluation is required for ALL transcripts from outside the United States, even those from English-speaking countries.
+An evaluation is required for all transcripts from outside the United States, even those from English-speaking countries.
 It is necessary to evaluate your academics based on the American grading scale, and to determine if your degrees or diplomas are equivalent to American degrees.
-See international student requirements for undergraduate and graduate students.

 How can I check to see if my application materials have been received?